FoodStandardsAgency/hs-test-case-dev/README.md

 ### The Shiny app and its modules

+to run the app, you will need the config.yaml file with the database credentials - this is not pushed to git!
+If you are running the app locally you will also need to be connected to Forticlient.

 the interface and server functions are separated into *app_ui.R* and *app_server.R*

 most functionality is contained within modules: